DUI Lawyers and DWI Lawyers of Rapid City, SD

-Video Transcript: Many times people think that if they get a drunk driving case they should just go in and plead guilty.
+Many times people think that if they get a drunk driving case they should just go in and plead guilty.
 Many times though a lawyer can take a look at those police reports, scour them for constitutional violations, and possible turn the case into something that gets thrown out.
 If we can’t do that, we can work out the details of a plea agreement and possible get the case reduced.
 If we can’t do that, we can at the very least, lead you through this very foreign system so that you understand just what’s going on.
 And there are no surprises so you know just what’s coming to get prepared for.

 If you are looking for a lawyer to deal with a drunk driving case, RENSCH LAW is there.
-RENSCH LAW can also assist in pointing the client in the right direction to have sentencing requirements done in advance which allow for driving/work permits, suspended impositions of sentence, arrangement of jail time, treatment, and favorable timing which allow clients to continue working.
-Please understand that while there are many standard and often ordered sentencing conditions, each case is different and there is no guarantee a judge or prosecutor will go along with any given request or sentencing provision.
+RENSCH LAW can also assist in pointing the client in the right direction to have sentencing requirements done in advance which allow for driving/work permits, suspended impositions of a sentence, arrangement of jail time, treatment, and favorable timing which allow clients to continue working.
+Please understand that while there are many standards and often ordered sentencing conditions, each case is different and there is no guarantee a judge or prosecutor will go along with any given request or sentencing provision.

-RENSCH LAW scours the file to determine if there is any advantage to be made for the client upon technical legal grounds.
+RENSCH LAW scours the file to determine if there is an advantage to be made for the client upon technical legal grounds.
 If not, the RENSCH LAW works out the deal between the client and the state to resolve the case in the best possible fashion.
 RENSCH LAW, however, cannot guarantee a result, and each case is different.
 While this is true, RENSCH LAW has handled thousands of DUIs and will use the wealth of its collective experience to make the situation the best that it can be under the facts and the law.

 South Dakota State Legislature Codified Laws